 Tantra means ‘knowledge’ or ‘technique’.
 It includes the skills of singing and playing an instrument, the knowledge of the rules of the raags and their effects on the psyche, and the pronunciation of the shabads.

-Mantra means the power of particular sound to effect change – to re-mould experience in the moment: a solution.
-When yantra and tantra come together as instrument, musical technique and knowledge of the shabad, there is the potential for the mantra to be created if the person engages his or her soul and life experience with the making of the sound.
+Mantra means the power of sound to effect change – to re-mould experience in the moment: a solution.
+When yantra and tantra come together as instrument, musical technique and knowledge of the shabad, there is potential for the mantra to be created if the person engages his or her soul and life experience in the making of the sound.

 Misconceptions about Naad Yoga

-Physical exercise: although Naad Yoga does benefit the body’s health, as well as that of the mind and spirit, it does so by means other than the physical poses that the word ‘yoga’ suggests to many people.
+Physical exercise: although Naad Yoga benefits the body’s health, it does so by means other than the physical poses that the word ‘yoga’ suggests to many people.
 Some physical exercises are recommended to develop the fitness that will help in the practice of Naad Yoga.
-These may overlap with some of those taught in other yoga classes, but they are only a small part of our training: the purpose of Naad Yoga is the experience of union with the Creator and Creation through sound, with all the possibilities that opens.
+These may overlap with some of those taught in other yoga classes, but they are only a small part of our training.

-Musical entertainment: music demonstrates how sound communicates on a more universal level than words.
-All cultures celebrate it and use its influence for enjoyment and profit.
-Naad Yoga goes deeper to discover the even greater potential of sound and music, as an exact science and art to awaken the consciousness, master the mind and heal the body.
+Musical entertainment: music demonstrates how sound communicates beyond the limits of language.
+All cultures celebrate music and use its influence for enjoyment and profit.
+Naad Yoga goes deeper to discover the even greater potential of musical sound to awaken the consciousness, master the mind and heal the body.

-Religion: yoga is a technology for human capability through the realisation of truth, enabling us to be at one with everything.
-Truth is not exclusive to any particular religion (though they may all have originated in it).
+Religion: yoga is a technology for the human capability to realise the unity of Creator and creation.
+This truth is not exclusive to any particular religion (though they may all have originated in it).
 It is equally accessible to everyone.
-The truths of the Siri Guru Granth Sahib are timeless keys to living to one’s full, spiritual potential.
+The truths of the Siri Guru Granth Sahib are timeless keys to one’s spiritual potential.
 They were experienced and recorded as such by the Gurus, and only later taken as the basis of the Sikh religion as an institution.